isomerpages/moe-bartleysec/_our-signature-programmes/Direct School Admission/Direct School Admission.md

 * Community Youth Leadership (Girls and Boys)
 * Football (Boys)<br>

-Information on Selection Criteria and Process, and Application procedure for 2023 would be updates at a later date.
+##### Note:  Information on Selection Criteria and Process, and Application procedure for 2023 would be updated at a later date.

 | Chemical and Applied Sciences (Fragrance) (Girls &amp; Boys) | Community Youth Leadership (Girls &amp; Boys)	| Football (Boys only) |
 | -------- | -------- | -------- |